-Are you having a buffet or are you hiring a caterer for your special event?
+Are you having a buffet or are you hiring a caterer for a special event?
 Make sure that the occasion is not ruined with a food illness.

 Keeping hot foods at the required serving temperatures and cold foods from spoiling can be achieved through proper food safety procedures and principles.